netgroup-polito/cloud_computing_labs/lab1/1.6/README.md

 ## 6.2.
 Start a second VM

-Repeat the steps to start a second VM.
+Repeat the steps to start a second VM (here in short as a reminder):
-Use a fresh copy of the vanilla `.img` file and create another initialization disk for `cloud-init` (e.g., prompt name `test-vm2`).
+- Create two new directories (`kvm-pool2` and `kvm-iso2`) on the server VM
+- Copy the ubuntu preinstalled vanilla image file (the one saved in the home directory)
+- Modify the `meta-data` file, changing the hostname for the machine (prompt name `test-vm2`)
+- Generate the cloud-init again, and copy to the `kvm-iso2` directory
+- In the VM installation process remember to select the two new volumes

 > [!WARNING]
 > Cloning the first VM is possible but troublesome, as not all `cloud-init` steps are re-executed and some identifiers (like network config) may conflict, leading to issues such as both VMs having the same IP.